Durability of alpine ski-bindings is essential for consistent function — retention, release, edge control and easy entry / exit.

 Howell 800 Venus — Loaded with ACL-Friendly features for lite & strong women.
 DIN 2.5—9

 Howell 880 Pro — ACL friendly.
 Without pre-release.
 DIN 5—15

 Howell 888 Max — CAUTION: EXTREME SKIERS & RACERS ONLY.
 DIN 8—20

 It was inevitable.

 PO Box 1274 • Stowe, Vermont 05672 USA

 1.802.793.4849 • firstname.lastname@example.org • www.howellskibindings.com

-Footnote: We require that skis (and their bindings) never be placed in a car's external ski-rack.
+Footnote: We require that bindings never be transported on a car's external ski-rack.
 This is perhaps the worst environmental exposure to which a binding could be subjected.
-No binding will function properly after being exposed to road salt, cinders or sand.
-Howell SkiBindings are not covered under warranty if they are carried on an external ski-rack.
-(Yes; Howell SkiBindings will be covered under warranty if skied on the pumice-laced snow of Mt.
-Hood.)
+No binding will function properly after being exposed to extensive road salt, cinders and/or sand.
+Howell SkiBindings are not covered under warranty if they are transported on an external ski-rack.